rajhasani/OverTheWire_Bandit/OverTheWire_Bandit/bandit4.md

 The password for bandit4 is stored in a hidden file in a directory.
-We will first need to navigate to the directory in question, and then discover the hidden file.

 **`bandit3@bandit:~$ ls`**
 *`inhere`*

+We will first need to navigate to the directory in question.

 **`bandit3@bandit:~$ cd inhere`**

+Next, we need to discover the hidden file.

 **`bandit3@bandit:~/inhere$ ls -a`**
 *`.  ..  .hidden`*
 **`bandit3@bandit:~/inhere$ cat .hidden`**